MANUEL BARRUECO & THE BEIJING GUITAR DUO

 Dun: Eight Memories in Watercolor, Op.
 1

 Granados: Spanish Dances

 SUBSCRIBE and SAVE!
-8, 6 and 4 concert packages available HERE
+4 concert packages available HERE

 Manuel Barrueco is internationally recognized as one of the most important guitarists of our time.
 His unique artistry has been continually described as that of a superb instrumentalist and a superior and elegant musician, possessing a seductive sound and uncommon lyrical gifts.